 One of the biggest challenges when changing to a different oil for frying is cost.
 That’s why I choose (affiliate link) refined coconut oil for almost all of my frying now.
 Refined has no coconut flavor (pay attention to what you’re buying!) and it does a great job for simple shallow frying for things like crispy fried chicken tenders.
 Just keep an eye on your heat because it’s best around 400 degrees an no higher.

 I also love butter of course.
 Butter is my friend for many things but it will burn if you aren’t careful, so use it more when sweating onions for fried rice, or as a flavor booster with avocado oil (the avocado oil will slow down how quickly the butter will burn) when cooking simple chicken breasts.

 (affiliate link) Ghee is also an option.
 You can make ghee yourself much more affordably than you can buy it.
 It’s just butter that’s been cooked down to remove the milk solids and makes it much less likely to burn.
-Ghee is also dairy free, too.
+Ghee is also casein and lactose free, too.

 Pin this handy cooking oils guide for later!